-GRAVEL RACING IN THE HEART OF THE KAROO
+The GRAVEL RACE IN THE HEART OF THE KAROO

 This forms the backdrop of our race.
 The Road To Desolation is a gravel race through the semi-desert area of the Karoo in South Africa.
 No exact definition of what constitutes the Karoo is available, so its extent is also not precisely defined.
 So too, our Race is slightly ambiguous and its rigours speak to the area itself.
 With two options available to test your mettle against the environment and other riders, The Road To Desolation is no mean feat.